base-org/pessimism/docs/architecture/etl.markdown

 ## Addressing

 Some component's require knowledge of a specific address to properly function.
-For example, an oracle that polls a geth node for native ETH balance amounts would need knowledge of the address to poll.
+For example, an reader that polls a geth node for native ETH balance amounts would need knowledge of the address to poll.
 To support this, the ETL leverages a shared state store between the ETL and Risk Engine subsystems.

 Shown below is how the ETL and Risk Engine interact with the shared state store using a `BalanceOracle` component as an example: